-SLR understands that large quantities of the recycling stream will include pallets and plastic and cardboard packaging waste.
-To minimise packaging waste generated in the recyclables stream, it is recommended that packing waste is returned to the suppliers where possible.
-Standard pallets are recommended to be returned to their owners and non-standard and broken pallets are to be stockpiled and collected as required by a private waste contractor.
+Quantities of pallets and plastic and cardboard packaging waste are likely to be included in the recycling stream will include.
+To minimise packaging waste generated in the recyclables stream, packing waste should be returned to the suppliers where possible.
+Standard pallets should be returned to their owners and non-standard and broken pallets are to be stockpiled and collected as required by a waste contractor.